naim4903/e-commerce-app/README.md

-# Project Title
+# Project Description

-This is a fullstack E-Commerce App for browser.
+This is a fullstack E-Commerce Web App.

-## Getting Started
+## Getting Started Frontend

-Instructions to get your project up and running.
+# To run the app

+1. npm i
+2. npm start
+3. Open your browser and navigate to http://localhost:3000

+# Libraries using

+- react
+- tailwind
+- react router dom
+- axios
+- react toastify

-## Usage
+## Getting Started Backend

-How to use your project.